Nadal reaches Australian Open quarterfinals for 14th time

 “Probably the one I least expected to finish in three,” he said.
 “Definitely happy with where the game is at.
 I played pretty smart today.”

-Shapovalov reached the quarterfinals at the U.S. Open in 2020 and was a semifinalist at Wimbledon last year, his career-best run to date at a major.
+Shapovalov reached the U.S. Open quarterfinals in 2020 and was a semifinalist at Wimbledon last year, his career-best run to date at a major.
 He’ll have to step it up against one of the greatest in the game to again reach the final four.

 “It’s always an honor to go up against a guy like Rafa,” Shapovalov said.
 “It’s always fun.
 Always going to be a battle against him.”